grammyjs/website/site/docs/plugins/fluent.md

 ## Render the Localized Messages

 Great, now we have everything in place to render our messages!
-Let’s do that by defining a test command in our bot:
+Let's do that by defining a test command in our bot:

 ```typescript
 bot.command("i18n_test", async (ctx) => {